DaveHJT/Damage-Minecraft-Squid-Workshop-Project/README.md

 can trigger custom death messages if the player is killed by this damage.

 #### PVP Kills Count
-The datapack counts all the pvp kills by both original damage system and the damage system of this datapack.
+The datapack counts all the pvp kills by both original damage system and this custom damage system.
-The score is in scoreboard "Kills".
+The scores are in scoreboard "Kills".
 Rules:
 1. If suicide, your Kills score will be reduced by 1.
 2. If killing another player that the "team" score is not 0 and it's the same as you, you killed a teammate and your Kills score will be reduced by 1.